kikko-land/kikko/README.md

 > ### Full documentation can be found on [the site](https://trong-orm.netlify.app/)

-## Introduction

 Trong ORM allows you to run reactive SQLite queries on any platforms with any framework/lib.
 For the web apps it uses absurd-sql, for electron/react-native/ionic — native sqlite calls(WIP).
 It supports React, Vue(WIP), Angular(WIP).
 It is actually framework/lib-agnostic, so you can integrate it to any framework/render libs you want.

+## Core features

+- Multi-tab support for web.
+Mutate DB in one tab, and your data will be updated in other
+- Lib or framework agnostic — use with React, Angular, Vue or write adapter for your own lib
+- Run on any platform — web, mobile(react-native, cordova/ionic), desktop(electron, tauri)
-It provides out-of-the-box query builder, and we tried to add support of all possible SQLite queries could be.
-But you can still use raw SQL queries.
+- Out-of-the-box [query builder](https://trong-orm.netlify.app/building-sql/query-builder).
+We tried to add support of all possible SQLite queries could be.
+But you can still use [raw SQL queries](https://trong-orm.netlify.app/building-sql/raw).

-Overall, this lib is very modular and every package could be used separately.
-It could be adopted to any framework or SQLite backends.
-It also supports plugin system, so you can inject your own code on any query or transaction run.
+- It is very modular.
+You could use `@trong-orm/sql`/`@trong-orm/query-builder`/`@trong-orm/core` without need to require the full lib.
+Use the only package you need
+- Full typescript support
+- [Plugin system](https://trong-orm.netlify.app/plugins/creating-your-own) allows you to integrate your own code on query/transaction run

 https://user-images.githubusercontent.com/7958527/174773307-9be37e1f-0700-45b4-8d25-aa2c83df6cec.mp4